Bubbly Pet

 9. Boston Terrier Rescue of North Texas (BTRNT) – Texas

-They also cater to breeder dogs in the hopes that they would be able to provide that dog a normal life.
+They also cater to breeder dogs in the hopes that they would be able to provide that dog with a normal life.
 This non-profit organization prides itself on having rehomed more than 1,000 Boston Terriers which they rescued around the Northern Texas area.

 BTRNT also aims to educate the people of Texas through information drives about the Boston Terrier which they hope would greatly lessen the cases from all over the state.